aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/overview/licensing/_index.md

 ## Limitation of an evaluation version

-We want our customers to test our components thoroughly before buying so the evaluation version allows you to use it as you would normally.
+We want our customers to have the possibility to test our components thoroughly before buying.
+You can do that with the evaluation version allows you to use it as you would normally.

 - **PDF created with an evaluation watermark.**
 The evaluation version of Aspose.PDF for JavaScript via C++ provides full product functionality, but all the pages in the generated PDF documents are watermarked with "Evaluation Only.
 Created with Aspose.PDF.
 Copyright 2002-2023 Aspose Pty Ltd." at the top.